-My research is broadly in the area of development and change in individuals and organizations.
-My current research topics include -
+My research is broadly in the area of learning, development, and change both at the individual and group levels.
+My current research topics include managerial coaching, team coaching, responsible leadership development, and personal sustainability during organziational change.

-In this mixed methods study accepted for publication in the Journal of Applied Behavioral Science, I find evidence that fifteen specific developmental experiences related to work are particularly helpful in clarifying people's professional Ideal Selves.
+In this mixed methods study published in the Journal of Applied Behavioral Science, I find evidence that fifteen specific developmental experiences related to work are particularly helpful in clarifying people's professional Ideal Selves.

 In this qualitative analysis published in the Journal of Management Development, I show that there are several thematic differences in the Ideal Selves of management professionals at different stages in their careers.